-Skull relic of Moissac
+Skull Relic of Moissac

-A 17th-century skull relic at Moissac Abbey, provided the inspiration for Skeleton / Self-portrait 22.
-This skull was meticulously decorated with engravings and scripture, an important element in the veneration of the patron saint of the abbey.
+is meticulously decorated with engravings and scripts, an important element in the veneration of the abbey’s patron saint

 A powerful awareness of the human body